onvlt/obsidian-link-flags/README.md

 ## Installation

-You can install third-party plugins in *Settings* → *Community plugins* → *Browse*.
+~~You can install third-party plugins in *Settings* → *Community plugins* → *Browse*.
 Look for a plugin named “Link flags”.
-Don’t forget to enable the plugin after installation.
+Don’t forget to enable the plugin after installation.~~

+This extension is not published yet, unfortunately I haven't gotten to it yet.

 ## Usage